Special Education Resources

 ‘The Internet is for everyone’.

 ‘Designed to identify and prioritise search results that are more easily usable by blind and visually impaired users.
 Accessible Search goes one step further by helping you find the most accessible pages in that result set’.

 - AFB Product Database

 AFB.
-Links searchable by various methods, covering assistive technology for those who are blind or visually impaired.
+Links covering assistive technology for those who are blind or visually impaired.
 USA.

 ‘Educational Resources for Special Needs.
 Within each topic, we provide the hands-on resources needed to implement our suggestions’.
 USA.